Electrically Conductive Adhesives Guide

 Heat Cure Adhesives

 Heat cure adhesives use applied heat, typically from an oven, to initiate or accelerate the chemical crosslinking of the polymer.
 Because heat curing requires the entire assembly to reach the prescribed cure temperature before the cure time starts, significant time and energy are required.
-Cure temperatures and durations vary, but some heat cure adhesives now offer rapid curing at higher temperatures for faster throughputs.
-There are also dual cure adhesives where heat curing is optional.

-The benefits of heat curing include greater bond strength and toughness.
-Heat curing also increases hardness, rigidity, impact resistance, and chemical resistance.
 Although heat curing improves wetting and lowers viscosity, it is important to consider that high temperatures can damage some electronic components.
 Heat curing may be used alone or in conjunction with another curing mechanism to accelerate curing.

-Electrically conductive heat cure adhesives have epoxy or silicone chemistries and can be solvent-free or solvent-based.
-There are also halogen-free formulations and products that contain volatile content.
 Both one-part and two-part products are available.
 During adhesive selection, design engineers can specify both the cure time and the cure temperature, as well as properties such as bond strength and material resistance.

 Applications for heat cure adhesives include: